Investing while living in Germany, you still can!

 - Guaranteed pension plan or deposit with an insurance company

-- Investment or mutual funds - ranging from Risk Category 1 (the least risky) to 5 (potentially a wild ride)
+- Investment or mutual funds – ranging from Risk Category 1 (the least risky) to 7 (potentially a wild ride at the horse races)

 - Closed-ended funds, (Geschlossene Fonds) with a finite maturity date and all too often a distinct entrepreneurial risk*

-- Direct investments in Government subsidised long-term projects
+- Direct investments in Government subsidized long-term projects

-- Zertifikate - certificates or instruments using derivatives to reflect movements in indices or markets
+- Zertifikate / ETFs – certificates or instruments using derivatives to reflect movements in indices or markets

 Successive governments have worked hard to close the loop-holes that their predecessors might have thought a good idea.
 Sometimes the volte-face can be retroactive, which causes consternation, but normally there is fair warning of impending changes.
 Many tax laws have not been as carefully drafted as one might have hoped, with the result that the courts rather than the government end up as the final arbiter of what was intended, and tax laws being newly interpreted.

 On 01 January 2009, Germany introduced a 25% investment tax which encompasses all capital gains and income from investments entered into after that date.
 The change was preceded by a fanfare of new products, but in the end came at the same time as the worst economic crisis in living memory, resulting in a muted response from investors whose portfolio values had fallen so far that it would be some time before a capital gain could become a meaningful prospect.
-All new investments will however be subject to the new tax structure.
+All new investments will however be subject to the new tax structure, while existing portfolios dating back to before 2009 remain unencumbered.
+Suggestions from advisors to change or sell investments dating back to before 2009, need to be reviewed very carefully, to ensure that tax free profits are not being wasted.

 There is an annual 801 Euro (1602 Euros for a married couple) tax allowance on income stemming from interest and investments; this can be divided up between institutions, but the tax authorities seriously object to any attempt at exceeding the overall allowance and the punishments can be painful and are well worth avoiding.

-There are some, though very few, exceptions to the general dearth of tax sparing schemes.
-For instance double taxation agreements between Germany and several other countries, resulting in potentially useful tax allowances or an investment in property.
-It is important that all foreign investors considering an investment in any German investment market should consult a tax specialist before making a decision.
+There are some, though very few, exceptions to the general dearth of tax reducing schemes.
+For instance, double taxation agreements between Germany and several other countries, resulting in potentially useful tax allowances or an investment in property.
+It is important that all foreign investors considering an investment in any German market should consult a tax specialist before making a decision.
+Equally, planning to sell a property or other asset outside Germany in order to bring the proceeds here, needs careful though when it comes to timing and method.
+The tax implications of poor timing and structures can be painful.

 Basic principles of investing in Germany